pranamesh/pranamesh.github.io/_pages/team.md

 **PhD positions available**: I am looking for motivated students with strong academic background intererested to work on exciting real-world intelligent transportation systems problems related to machine learning, computer vision, and large-scale data anlaytics.
 Interested candidates can contact me via email along with their CV and research interests.

 # PhD students
+**Saurabh Srivastava**:
+Saurabh Srivastava joined the research group in 2024 and is co-supervised by Prof. Aditya Medury, IITK CE.
+His research work is on simulator based driver behavior understanding.

 **Tanu Singh (PMRF Scholar):**
 Tanu Joined the research group in December 2022 and her research work in on traffic incident detection.
 Her co-supervisor is Prof. Long Trong from La-Trobe University, Australia.

 **Pankaj Kumar**:
 Pankaj joined the research group in December 2022.
-His work is on naturalistic driving study for Indian traffic.
+His work is on reinforecement-learning based vehicle control strategy.

-**Udita Jana (PMRF Scholar):**
-Udita joined the research group in December 2020.
-Her work is on camera vased intersection monitoring and management.

 **Pavan Kumar Sharma**:
 Pavan Joined the research group in December 2020.
 His work is on driver gaze behavior.